Morxemplum/bopymo/README.md

     Bopimo_Block(id = Block_ID.CYLINDER, name = "Baseplate", position = Bopimo_Vector3(0, -6, 0), scale = Bopimo_Vector3(250, 6, 250))
 )
 ```

-### Why Python?

-There's a couple of reasons why I chose Python as the language for my wrapper:

-1. Python is a fairly simple and easy to understand language.
-It is many people's first programming language they learn, so by choosing Python, this will be more accessible to new comers
-2. It helps keep my Python skills in check.
-Never underestimate how quickly you can forget a programming language.

 ## Why should you use Bopymo?